Hailubby/Evandria/README.md

 - Decisions are critical as who Alex sends to Evandria will shape the community over there.
 - Goal is to keep the “life” of Evandria above a certain threshold (based on Alex’s decision making)

+## Running the prototype
+-Download the PROTOTYPE.exe file from the master branch.
+-Double click the file to open.
+-Set the resolution to 1024x768, windowed mode and graphics quality to fantastic.
+-Click play.

 ## Project Resource
 https://docs.google.com/document/d/1xM8KF6fJ4ud0Kv3r9ifR61MD_s-FxHwLjWXoI1ete08/edit?usp=sharing